xavi-/node-properties-parser/README.markdown

 # node-properties-parser

 A parser for [.properties](http://en.wikipedia.org/wiki/.properties) files written in javascript.
 Properties files store key-value pairs.
-They are typically used for configuration and internationalization in Java applications.
+They are typically used for configuration and internationalization in Java applications as well as in Actionscript projects.
 Here's an example of the format:

 	# You are reading the ".properties" entry.
 	!
 The exclamation mark can also mark text as comments.